“That is Not What I Meant” Doesn’t Cut it!

 Have you communicated with people who just type what they want without taking a moment to review if their questions/challenges are apropos or even accurate?
 If not, you are lucky.

-Although it may be tough, always try to give the benefit of the doubt by replying with grace.
-Many folks still do not realize how terse or demanding their emails are perceived.
-By you responding with grace you provide the opportunity for them to clarify their tone.
+Although it may be challenging, always try to give the benefit of the doubt by replying with grace.
+Many folks do not realize how terse or demanding their emails are perceived.
+By you responding with grace, you provide the opportunity for them to clarify their tone.

 In this case, this potential client was playing “boss” with me.
-If they would have taken a moment to review my site(s), bio or information, they certainly would not have sent the email they did.
+If they had taken a moment to review my site(s), bio, or information, they certainly would not have sent the email they did.
 But then again, maybe this particular e-bully would have…

 You Know What Happens When You Assume?

 Do not expect the other side to know what you meant or what you mean.
-Choose the appropriate words and read your email out loud before clicking Send to makes sure your tone is clear.
+Instead, choose the appropriate words and read your email aloud before clicking Send to ensure your tone and intent are clear.

-Take your time and choose your words carefully so as to relay your concerns while you make darned sure that what you type is what you mean.
-Because that is exactly how it will be taken.
+Take your time and choose your words carefully to relay your concerns while ensuring that what you type is what you mean.
+Because that is precisely how it will be taken.